tldr-pages/tldr/pages/common/magick-mogrify.md

 `magick mogrify -modulate {{200}} {{*}}`

-- Reduce file sizes of all GIF images by reducing quality:
+- Reduce file sizes of all GIF images in the current directory by reducing quality:

 `magick mogrify -layers 'optimize' -fuzz {{7%}} {{*.gif}}`